Preventing Radio Fingerprinting through Low-Power Jamming: Related Work

 \section{Related Work}

 Little research has focused on the protection of RF devices from stealthy RFF carried out by a passive adversary.
-The most relevant work along our line of reasoning is the contribution by Abanto et al.~\cite{abanto2020_macs}, which proposes two systems to protect the anonymity and confidentiality of wireless communications against \ac{RFF} systems that use \ac{CSI}-based approaches (based on the estimation of \ac{CFO} and modulation skews) to authenticate devices (see~\cite{hua2018accurate}).
+The most relevant work along our line of reasoning is the contribution by Abanto et al.~\cite{abanto2020_macs}, which proposes devise a system to protect against \ac{RFF} solutions using non-linear \ac{CSI} phase errors to identify devices (see~\cite{hua2018accurate} and~\cite{liu2019_icc}).
 They propose injecting a random phase correction into the signal emitted by the devices so as to reduce the accuracy of such \ac{RFF} systems.
 Although their solution reports outstanding performance, we argue that there are several problems connected with its usage and validity against modern RFF systems.
 First, the cited work injects a random phase correction to the transmitted signal by distorting the I-Q samples at the physical layer of the communication stack.
 Thus, the solution requires one to have access to the signal at the physical layer---a feature that is usually not achieved by commercial-off-the-shelf-devices.
-Moreover, in their paper, they only consider \ac{CSI}-based RFF approaches, i.e., \ac{CFO} and phase shift estimation.
-As of today, \ac{DL}-based \ac{RFF} solutions are state-of-the-art, as they can infer features characterizing RF systems more effectively, even in the presence of noise.
-The authors do not consider \ac{DL}-based \ac{RFF} systems, and thus, it is impossible to know if the solutions they propose are robust also against these approaches.
-Conversely, our proposed \sol\ approach does not require any modification to the transmitter, as it can be achieved through an external jammer not even synchronized with the device to be protected.
-In addition, as shown in the previous sections, \sol\ protects against RFF even when such systems use state-of-the-art DL-based approaches such as \acp{CNN} and autoencoders.
+Moreover, the authors consider \ac{CSI}-based RFF approaches, which are shown to be reliable for RFF only with WiFi devices.
+As of today, \ac{DL}-based \ac{RFF} solutions using images are state-of-the-art, as they can infer features characterizing RF systems more effectively, even in the presence of various noise sources.
+Moreover, the authors do not consider \ac{DL}-based \ac{RFF} systems, and thus, it is impossible to know if their solution is robust also against these approaches.
+Conversely, \sol\ does not require any modification to the transmitter, as it can be achieved through an external jammer independent of the device to be protected.
+Moreover, \sol\ protects against RFF even when such systems use state-of-the-art \ac{DL}-based approaches, such as \acp{CNN} and autoencoders.